Developer interviews in 2023/2024 - Asking questions and why it matters

 Salary is an important aspect of working as a developer for me, as it is most people.
 I manage this segment of the interview process by defining a base rate thats in line with the current going market rates for a developer with a similiar skill-set/CV to me.
 These numbers change on a yearly basis, so it’s probably a good idea to do some research as soon as you’re looking for a job.

-Giving your base pay expectation, knowing its in line with current market rates gives you the opportunity to see the employers hand when it comes to renumeration.
+Giving your base pay expectation, knowing it is in line with current market rates gives you the opportunity to see the employers hand when it comes to renumeration.
 You can relax knowing the number you’ve given is sane and in line with reality.
-So now its a question of “How much around the current market rate do they think your skills and experience are worth?”.
+So now i see it as a question of “How much around the current market rate do they think your skills and experience are worth?”.

 3 - Ask questions around the company’s product roadmap